Disney California Adventure: Grizzly Peak

+Grizzly Peak Airfield is a sub-land within Grizzly Peak, themed to an airfield in California's High Sierras in the late 1950s and early 1960s.
+The area's main attraction is Soarin', which simulates a hang-glider tour of locations, landscapes and landmarks across six of the world's continents.
+The area also includes the Smokejumpers Grill restaurant, the shop Humphrey's Service & Supplies, and a decorative fire lookout tower.

+Upcoming attractions

+The park will receive two attractions for Avengers Campus; Avengers Infinity Defense and Stark Flight Lab.
+In addition, a ride based on Pixar's 2017 film Coco will be built near Pixar Pier and Paradise Gardens Park, and an area inspired by 20th Century Studios' 2022 film Avatar: The Way of Water and future Avatar films will be built in a portion of the park's Hollywood backlot.

 Former areas

 Sunshine Plaza

-Sunshine Plaza was the first land guests would explore when entering Disney California Adventure.
-It featured 2 stores, Engine Ears Toys and Greetings from California.
-At the center of the plaza was the “Sun Icon”.
+Sunshine Plaza was the first land guests would find after entering Disney California Adventure.
+It featured two stores, Engine Ears Toys and Greetings from California.
+At the center of the plaza was the "Sun Icon".

 The land closed in 2010 and was replaced by Buena Vista Street in 2012.

 Bountiful Valley Farm

 Bountiful Valley Farm was a themed area presented by Caterpillar.
-It featured farm equipment, different crops, and fake animals.
-When A Bug’s Land opened in 2002, the district was absorbed into the land.
+It featured farm equipment and various crops growing.
+When A Bug's Land opened in 2002, the district was absorbed into the land.
 Caterpillar ended their sponsorship in 2007 and the area closed in 2010.
 It was replaced by Cars Land.
-A tribute to Bountiful Valley Farm can be found in Pym Test Kitchen in Avengers Campus on the labels of the enlarged ketchup and mustard bottles over the condiment station.

 Paradise Pier

 Paradise Pier opened in 2001 with the park.
-It featured attractions such as California Screamin’, The Maliboomer, The Sun Wheel and King Triton’s Carousel.
+It featured attractions such as California Screamin', Maliboomer, The Sun Wheel and King Triton's Carousel of the Sea.
 The land closed in 2018 and reopened as Pixar Pier.

 A Bug's Land

-A Bug's Land (stylized "a bug's land") was seen from the point of view of Flik, the inventor ant from the Disney·Pixar film A Bug's Life, where oversized human items were scattered throughout.
+A Bug's Land (stylized "a bug's land") was inspired by Pixar's 1998 film A Bug's Life, where oversized human items were scattered throughout.
 It featured Flik's Fun Fair (a collection of themed, family and child-friendly attractions such as Flik's Flyers, Francis' Ladybug Boogie, Tuck & Roll's Drive 'em Buggies, Heimlich's Chew Chew Train, and Dot's Puddle Park).
 It opened as the park's first expansion in 2002 to expand the park's family-friendly attractions.
 The land was built around the existing attraction It's Tough to Be a Bug!, a 3D film based on A Bug's Life, which opened with the park in 2001.

 It's Tough to Be a Bug! closed on March 19, 2018.
 The rest of A Bug's Land closed on September 4, 2018, to make way for Avengers Campus.
-When A Bug's Land closed in 2018, Flik's Flyers was re-themed into Inside Out Emotional Whirlwind and relocated to Pixar Pier.
+When A Bug's Land closed in 2018, Flik's Flyers was re-themed into Inside Out Emotional Whirlwind, inspired by Pixar's 2015 film Inside Out, and relocated to Pixar Pier.